JawwadUmar/ChatterConnect/README.md

 - **User Profiles:** Users can create and update their profiles with profile pictures and personal information.
 - **Private and Group Chats:** Start private conversations or create group chats with multiple participants.
 - **Message History:** Access your chat history and scroll back to previous messages.
-- **Online Status:** See who is online and available for chatting.
 - **Notifications:** Receive notifications for new messages even when the app is not in focus.
-- **Emojis and File Sharing:** Add emojis to messages and share files with ease.
 - **Responsive Design:** The application is fully responsive, providing a seamless experience on both desktop and mobile devices.

 ## Demo